First you get the look. Then the whine. Ignore her long enough and you get the bark. It’s time for walking the dog at anchor.

 Next we row or motor Honey to the nearest public dock for a play or potty break.

-I’d love to row Honey to shore.
+I’d love to row every time we take Honey to shore.
 But in South Carolina and Georgia (where we are now) the current can be too strong to row against.
 (Check out what happened last year when Honey and I couldn’t return to the boat with the current against us.)

 The next morning we repeat the process again before weighing anchor and setting off again.